marisacasillas/chatterlab/content/courses/MIND3-2026/course_instructions/final-paper.md

 	- Take as many pages as you need for this section
 4. Self-assessment
     - Write 1–3 sentences each on how your paper fulfils the grading criteria below
-    - Propose a grade for your paper (out of 100)

 ## Grading